This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Investigation

-Once cloud cost anomalies are identified, they require triage and investigation.
-The initial triage should look at the severity of the anomaly and the probability of the anomaly being caused by normal business activities in order to determine the response.
+Cloud cost anomalies once identified require triage and investigation.
+Initial review should consider the severity of the anomaly and the probability of the anomaly being a result of normal business activities, in order to determine the response.

 Details of the anomaly, such as the trigger and run rate above baseline, should be provided by the anomaly detection system.
 A mature organization will have predefined thresholds dictating the response.
 For example a 5% increase in cost for a department might be addressed during a regularly scheduled meeting where a 100% increase would trigger an all hands on deck response.

-2. Consider spending patterns.
-Having a baseline understanding of your normal cloud spending patterns will help you better understand seasonality and variability usage.
+• Consider spending patterns: Having a baseline understanding of your normal cloud spending patterns will help you better understand seasonality and variability usage.
 This means gathering historical data on your cloud usage and costs to identify trends and patterns.
-Consider whether or not the spike in spend correlates to increased demand for resources such as cyber monday for retailers.
+Consider whether or not the spike in spend correlates to increased demand for resources such as “Cyber Monday” for retailers.

-3. Consider predicted anomalies.
-Some organizations keep a running list of anomaly events they are anticipating.
+• Consider predicted anomalies: Some organizations keep a running list of anomaly events they are anticipating.
 You may want to consider keeping track of such anticipated events or comparing against such a list if one exists in your organization.

-4. Compare anomalous spend or anomalous spend trend to the forecast and or budget to determine severity.
-Is this an application or account which is tracking under budget, on target, or already trending above?
+• Compare anomalous spend or anomalous spend trend to the forecast and or budget to determine severity: Is this an application or account which is tracking under budget, on target, or already trending above?
 How does this anomaly impact the scenario?
+By reporting on these anomalies, it can help bring to light gaps in communication.
+If infrastructure changes can be communicated to finance in advance, it will help them to more accurately make forecasts.
+Therefore, anomaly detection isn’t just about addressing cost increases, it is about building lines of communication about what is happening in the infrastructure.

 Now the cost impact ($) and expected time duration for the anomaly usage has been identified.
-The budget inventory’s change space is where you should attempt to note as many anomalies as you can (preferably all the alerts above your defined threshold).
-This will allow the Finops practitioner to estimate the impact of the anomaly and do the re-forecasting.
+The budget inventory’s variable forecast (seen above in chart as “Changes in budget”) is where you should attempt to note as many anomalies as you can (preferably all the alerts above your defined threshold).
+This will allow the FinOps practitioner to estimate the impact of the anomaly and do the re-forecasting.

 Jan 2023 Feb 2023 March 2023 Dec 2023